The best healthy pumpkin muffins EVER!

 This past weekend, I had quite a few recipes that I planned on creating or recreating and I was so excited when they all came out winners.
 I just love when this happens!

 This is my new all time favorite healthy muffin recipe.
 The best healthy pumpkin muffins EVER!
 Honest!
 The taste is brilliant and the texture is so close to those not-so-healthy muffins.
 These muffins are made from a flour called whole spelt flour.
 Ever tried it?
 I used Bob’s Red Mill brand.
-If your interested in buying and you SHOULD be, Swanson Health Products offers a terrific price and cheaper than what I can find at the grocery store.

 So, what’s so great about spelt flour?